-In this data protection declaration, we use the terms used by the European legislator to adopt the General Data Protection Regulation (GDPR).
+In this data protection declaration, we use the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
 To ensure that our privacy policy is simple and understandable, we explain the terms in advance:

 Personal data

-Personal data means any information relating to an identified or identifiable natural person (hereinafter: “data subject”).
-An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+Personal data means any information relating to an identified or identifiable natural person (hereinafter referred to as “data subject”).
+An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more special features that express the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 Data subject